 If this would happen to you, then this is the moment when you have to decide whether you want to give up or step up your game.

 3. Create a movement by appealing to a higher cause

 When you cannot create the desired change by yourself, then you may have to create a movement.

 For example, you can do this through the creation of an online petition.

-I started a petition on Change.org and created a compelling story to engage the readers and to make them sign the online petition.
+I started a petition on Change.org and created a compelling story to engage readers and make them sign the online petition.

 It was a matter of fairness and respect to me as the onsite launderette charged us money without delivering their promised service and also ruined our clothes.

-I felt a sense of responsibility to improve the living conditions of the residents in my apartment building.
+I also felt a sense of responsibility to improve the living conditions of the residents in my apartment building and shared the petition in our WhatsApp group.

-When I created a compelling story, I shared the petition in our WhatsApp group, printed flyers with links to the online petition, and distributed them throughout the apartment building.
+I also printed flyers with links to the online petition and distributed them throughout the apartment building.